 7ShareE-Mail Print An American politician acquitted of corruption charges years ago asked: “Which office do I go to get my reputation back?”
 Israel is asking that same question now that a U.N. commission’s report accusing it of war crimes has been retracted by the panel’s leader.

 Richard Goldstone, a South African jurist who headed the commission, has disavowed the allegation that Israel intentionally killed civilians during its offensive in the Gaza Strip two years ago.
+Israel launched the operation to put a stop to thousands of rockets being fired by the Hamas overlords of Gaza into southern Israel.

 It was ugly urban warfare.
 The terrorists, as they always do, hid out among civilians.
 Despite extensive Israeli efforts to warn civilians with thousands of phone calls and leaflets dropped from planes, civilians were among the 1,400 Palestinians killed during three weeks of fighting.